Tyrone Prothro

-Tyrone Prothro (born May 24, 1984) is a former American football wide receiver who played for the University of Alabama between 2003–2005.
+Tyrone Prothro (born May 24, 1984) is a former American football wide receiver who played for the University of Alabama between 2003 and 2005.

-High school career
+Early life

-Tyrone was an all state selection as Junior (2001) and Senior (2002).
-As a Junior, Tyrone played in the 2001 AHSAA Super Six 4-A Championship in 2002 they lost to State Champion UMS-Wright.
+In high school, Prothro was an all state selection as Junior (2001) and Senior (2002).
+As a Junior, he played in the 2001 AHSAA Super Six 4-A Championship in 2002 they lost to State Champion UMS-Wright.
 In 2002, his senior year, Tyrone led Cleburne County back to the 4-A Semi-Finals where they lost to the North Jackson Chiefs.

 Collegiate career

 Prior to the 2005 season, Prothro was named second-team All-SEC for return specialist and, despite his injury, was named to the second-team All-SEC for wide receiver at the end of the season.

-Prothro won an award for Best Play at the 2006 ESPY Awards, as well as the Pontiac Game Changing Award of the Year for his outstanding catch, labeled by many as "the Catch", in which he caught the ball behind the head of Southern Mississippi's Jasper Faulk on a long pass from quarterback Brodie Croyle right before half-time in the game on September 10, 2005 in Bryant–Denny Stadium.
+Prothro won an award for Best Play at the 2006 ESPY Awards, as well as the Pontiac Game Changing Award of the Year for his outstanding catch, labeled by many as "the Catch", in which he caught the ball behind the head of Southern Mississippi's Jasper Faulk on a long pass from quarterback Brodie Croyle right before half-time in the game on September 10, 2005, in Bryant–Denny Stadium.
 Prothro's catch helped the Tide defeat Southern Mississippi 30–21.
 This play also has been rated by The Best Damn Sports Show Period as the Eighth Greatest Catch of All Time.
 It was the highest ranked college play on the list, and ranked even higher than such memorable plays as "The Catch".

 In August 2008, Prothro received his bachelor's degree in the College of Human and Environmental Sciences.